The Big Break: Team Europe

 Lower was the first contestant eliminated, surprising, considering the fact that he finished third on The Big Break II.
 Gillot, who won a Challenge Tour event in 2000, was the next to go, followed by Carnell, then Gardino.
 The USA-Europe elimination trade-off continued with Gainey getting the boot.
 It finally stopped with Hunt being eliminated in a two-part episode (the Immunity Challenge took a full hour, while Elimination took another).
 With just two members left, Team USA was given two episodes off so that the European team could be whittled down to its last two.
 In the first episode of this, ex-Amateur Championship winner Bladon was out, with Wilde to follow the next week.
 The final two were determined in a double-elimination episode, in which Woodman defeated Blankvoort and Holtby manhandled Valentine in separate 9-hole matchplay challenges.
 Holtby went on to defeat Woodman in the matchplay final, 1 Up.
 Unlike the previous editions, all the eliminated contestants stayed, followed the match and even took group photos with the winner.

 In the Algarve Open, Holtby shot 1-over for two rounds, missing the cut by one shot.

-Tommy Gainey finished high enough in the December, 2007 PGA Tour 'Q-School' to become a member of the PGA for 2008, and in October 2012 won the McGladrey Classic in Georgia for his first PGA Tour win.
+Tommy Gainey finished high enough in the December 2007 PGA Tour 'Q-School' to become a member of the PGA Tour for 2008.
+He lost his tour card and returned to the Korn Ferry Tour, where he won two tournaments, earning a trip back to the main tour.
+In October 2012, he won the McGladrey Classic in Georgia for his first PGA Tour win.
+Gainey lost his tour card and was in Q-School with limited status when in January 2020, he won again on the Korn Ferry Tour.
+Gainey won the October 2025 Constellation Furyk and Friends on the PGA Tour Champions two months after turning 50, to become the 23rd player to win on the Korn Ferry Tour, PGA Tour, and PGA Tour Champions, and qualified for the Charles Schwab Cup Championship on the PGA Tour Champions in 2025.